 Altitude Acclimatization, Everest base camp trek and Namche Bazzar

-Everest Base Camp Trek is one of the most celebrated trekking adventures that take you to the world of panoramic and colossal Himalayas, torrential rivers, leisurely yet beautiful glaciers, cultural legacies of indigenous Sherpa community, floral and faunal diversity and a lot more.
+Everest Base Camp Trek is one of the most celebrated trekking adventures that take you to the world of panoramic and colossal Himalayas, torrential rivers, leisurely yet beautiful glaciers, cultural legacies of indigenous Sherpa community, floral and fauna diversity and a lot more.
 However, this trekking experience also tests the physical fitness and mental endurance along with the ability to tackle various problems that follows expeditions in the high altitudes.
 One of the major problems is Altitude Sickness.

-Altitude Sickness and Altitude Acclimatization
+Altitude Sickness and Acclimatization

 Altitude Sickness is an adverse physical effect of high altitude on humans due to acute exposure to low partial pressure of oxygen at high altitude.
 The symptoms aren’t measured directly and resemble the case of flu, carbon monoxide poisoning or hangover.
 The problem of altitude sickness may lead to severe conditions that may eventually be fatal if not addressed properly.

-Altitude acclimatization is generally the procedure for getting the body to adapt to the higher altitudes.
+High altitude acclimatization is generally the procedure for getting the body to adapt to the higher altitudes.
 Spending some time at the foothills of higher altitude places increases the tolerance level to the thinner air and higher elevation.
 Slower rise to the higher altitudes best describes the acclimatization procedure.

 Some rules to follow in the altitude acclimatization process are as follows: